saichowdary007/docu-query/README.md

 ## Contributing

+Documentation is built with **mkdocs-material** from the package docstrings.
+To contribute:

-1. Fork the repository
+1. Fork the repository and create a feature branch.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+2. Install development requirements: `pip install -e .[dev]`.
+3. Run `pre-commit install` to set up formatting hooks.
+4. Make your changes and ensure `pytest` passes.
-5. Open a Pull Request
+5. Open a Pull Request on GitHub.

 ## License